Top 10 Cabbage Companion Plants And 6 You Should Avoid in 2022.

 Cabbage has quite a number of companion plants that are good for it.

-These plants suit the growth of cabbage and favour its overall survival in the garden.
+These plants suit the growth of cabbage and favor its overall survival in the garden.

-Let’s take a good look at most of these favourable plants that you can easily grow with cabbage.
+Let’s take a good look at most of these favorable plants that you can easily grow with cabbage.

 #1.
 Rosemary: